How to Help Kids Handle Rejection

 When Sara left home on the first day of sixth grade, she was super-excited about starting middle school.
-She was anything but excited when she got in the car at the the end of the day.
+She was anything but excited when she got in the car at the end of the day.

 Sara told her mom that her friends since kindergarten had decided to end their friendship.
-The leader of group had told them, “We don’t like her anymore,” a statement that launched Sara and her family into a year of chaos.
+The leader of the group had told them, “We don’t like her anymore,” a statement that launched Sara and her family into a year of chaos.

 Every impulse in Sara’s mom wanted to hunt down those girls, but she knew better than to do that.
 In conversations with other moms, she asked, “Why all the meanness?”
 Many of the women had not only experienced this with their children, they had gone through it themselves.
 In fact, they could still recall the interactions in painstaking detail.